 You can also walk out onto the snow at the observation platform and see the ice sculptures in the Glacier Palace.

-However, we suggest hopping off at Trockener Steg on the way down.
-It only takes a minute and the views over the glacial lake to the almost triangular eastern face of the Matterhorn are great.
+On the way down, we stopped at Trockener Steg.
+It only takes a minute, and the views over the glacial lake to the almost triangular eastern face of the Matterhorn are great.

 TIP—As long as you get to the Matterhorn Glacier Cable Car station in Zermatt by 8 a.m., you should have enough time to complete this itinerary.
 However, the earlier you arrive, the more time you’ll have to explore.

-The train begins in Zermatt, but to save time, we suggest taking the Riffelberg Express Cable Car from Furi to Riffelberg (it is only open from late June to mid-August).
+The train begins in Zermatt, but to save time, we suggest taking the Riffelberg Express Cable Car from Furi to Riffelberg.

 At Riffelberg, you can join the train for the last section of its journey to the Gornergrat Train Station.